 Winter 2021 was cold, dark and full of coronavirus.
 And now, much like Moses leading the people out of the desert, Megan Thee Stallion has arrived to lead us into Hot Girl Summer.
 But Hot Girl Summer isn’t all it cracked up to be, and can actually have some far-reaching consequences for body image.

 Have you ever eaten something and thought “shouldn’t have eaten that”?
 Or, “I’m on a diet”, all whilst eating a bag of Doritos?
 This is known as food guilt, and it has a profound effect on our dietary behaviour and self-esteem.

 Call me Todd Flanders, cos I don’t want any vegetables.
 For years I was adverse to vegetables, and have been known to still avoid a few (fuck u lettuce).
 Increasing fruit and vegetable intake is associated with a vast improvement in health outcomes.
 How can you increase vegetable intake if you are a “picky” eater,Continue reading “I Don’t Want Any Damn Vegetables: Increasing Vegetable Intake”

 The cost of being a menstruating female is ever increasing.
 You have to pay for sanitary products, suffer cramps like a champ and listen to male PT’s mansplain that it’s okay to be in pain during your period (arguably more painful than menstruating).
 In addition, some of us suffer from food cravings that can potentially hamper our goals.
 Thanks, universe.
-We are going to run through what science says about pre-menstrual syndrome (PMS) and food cravings.